Security and IT glossary

 (in cybersecurity) the systematic process of comparing the pros and cons of a security investment

-Credential Brokering
+Credential brokering

 (in Remote Desktop Manager) lets a user check out credentials for a session from RDM directly on the entry itself

-Credential Injection
+Credential injection

 (in session management) the secure, direct input of credentials into a remote session without revealing them to the user